 Many apartment complexes and office buildings disallow the burning of cigarettes, candles and incense.
 Aside from being a fire hazard, some of these items may release particulate matter, chemicals and other harmful substances into the air.
 Older HVAC systems that contain filters with lower MERV ratings may not be able to filter out these contaminants.
 Therefore, it’s best to either ban these items or consider one of these air purifier options and update HVAC systems to reduce indoor air pollution.

 Regardless of which solution you choose, you should ensure that occupants and employees can easily open windows.
 Doing so will promote ventilation and air circulation, especially when people are less likely to use HVAC to heat or cool their unit.

 Common cleaning supplies can also contain chemicals that contribute to indoor air pollution.
 Chlorine bleach, oven cleaners, dry cleaning chemicals, detergents, upholstery cleaners and air fresheners are just a few products that can contain toxic substances.
 When used for cleaning, they can release volatile organic compounds and cause respiratory irritation, headaches and cancer.
 Even products boasting natural fragrances can produce dangerous indoor pollutants.

 Minimize exposure to these chemicals by using natural or toxin-free cleaning solutions in offices and residential buildings.
 If you or the maintenance team must use harsh chemicals, ventilate the building by opening doors and windows or turning on the HVAC system.

 Ventilation Benefits Everyone

 Everyone, from office staff to hotel guests, can benefit from proper ventilation.
-By filtering carbon dioxide, viruses, VOCs and other harmful compounds out of the air, HVAC systems and good ventilation practices can ensure breathable air for all, helping people stay safe and productive indoors.
+Consider one of these air purifier options and by filtering carbon dioxide, viruses, VOCs and other harmful compounds out of the air, HVAC systems and good ventilation practices can ensure breathable air for all, helping people stay safe and productive indoors.